History of science: Translations of Greek and Arabic sources

-Medieval science
+Natural philosophy

-The first half of the 14th century saw much important scientific work, largely within the framework of scholastic commentaries on Aristotle's scientific writings.
+The natural philosophy of the first half of the 14th century consisted largely of scholastic commentaries on, and arguments about, Latin translations of the work of Aristotle.
 William of Ockham emphasized the principle of parsimony: natural philosophers should not postulate unnecessary entities, so that motion is not a distinct thing but is only the moving object and an intermediary "sensible species" is not needed to transmit an image of an object to the eye.
 Scholars such as Jean Buridan and Nicole Oresme started to reinterpret elements of Aristotle's mechanics.
 In particular, Buridan developed the theory that impetus was the cause of the motion of projectiles, which was a first step towards the modern concept of inertia.
 The Oxford Calculators began to mathematically analyze the kinematics of motion, making this analysis without considering the causes of motion.

-In 1348, the Black Death and other disasters sealed a sudden end to philosophic and scientific development.
-Yet, the rediscovery of ancient texts was stimulated by the Fall of Constantinople in 1453, when many Byzantine scholars sought refuge in the West.
-Meanwhile, the introduction of printing was to have great effect on European society.
-The facilitated dissemination of the printed word democratized learning and allowed ideas such as algebra to propagate more rapidly.
-These developments paved the way for the Scientific Revolution, where scientific inquiry, halted at the start of the Black Death, resumed.
+In 1348, the Black Death and other disasters abruptly interrupted this scholarship.